-- The impact of COVID-19, both in terms of claims on business written to date and the potential recessionary impacts of the pandemic on unearned business; - The reserves are based on standard actuarial techniques (e.g. initial expectation of loss ratios, Bornhuetter-Ferguson and Basic Chain Ladder).
-However, given the immaturity of the business written to date the expectation of loss ratios and development patterns selected are heavily dependent on externally sourced market benchmarks and expert judgement, and it is visible from the history of the market that performance in any individual year can vary significantly from expectations; - Reliance on extremally sourced market benchmarks in order to set expectations of loss ratio for the business, as we are unable to rely on historical performance of CIL's business given its immaturity; - The hardening market and resulting uncertainty in the impact of this on profitability of business written, how this is captured in the benchmark loss ratios applied to estimate technical provisions, and whether CIL's business can be expected to respond differently from the business underlying the benchmarks relied upon; - CIL's portfolio has grown rapidly and at this point is weighted towards business that is exposed to catastrophe claims, which have the potential to have a disproportionate impact on the performance of the portfolio; - One of the growth areas of CIL's portfolio is into long-tailed liability business.
+- The fact that reserves are based on standard actuarial techniques (e.g. initial expectation of loss ratios, Bornhuetter-Ferguson and Basic Chain Ladder).
+However, given the immaturity of the business written to date the expectation of loss ratios and development patterns selected are heavily dependent on externally sourced market benchmarks and expert judgement, and it is visible from the history of the market that performance in any individual year can vary significantly from expectations; - Reliance on externally sourced market benchmarks in order to set expectations of loss ratio for the business, as we are unable to rely on historical performance of CIL's business given its immaturity; - The hardening market and resulting uncertainty in the impact of this on profitability of business written, how this is captured in the benchmark loss ratios applied to estimate technical provisions, and whether CIL's business can be expected to respond differently from the business underlying the benchmarks relied upon; - The impact of economic, regulatory, and geopolitical conditions in the market such as rising inflation rates, and the conflict in Ukraine. - One of the growth areas of CIL's portfolio is into long-tailed liability business.
 By its nature this business takes longer for claims to be notified and then settled, so there is increased uncertainty in the final settlement value of claims resulting from these classes of business; and - The final settlement value of claims will depend on events that have not yet occurred such as legislative changes and judicial decisions.